 Today we have a full day at leisure to explore the self-styled ‘entertainment capital of the world’ which really is everything you expect it to be.
 It’s an almost surreal apparition growing out of the desert!
 It’s where the world’s most renowned sights and cities such as Venice, Paris, New York and even the Pyramids have been recreated in such detail.
 This evening why not take in a show?
 Always amongst the most impressive in the world, you are assured of a memorable night whichever one you choose.

 We travel to San Francisco this morning and stay at the four-star Marriott Marquis hotel for two nights.
 For many, San Francisco will be one of the highlights of the tour.
 From its beginnings as a 19th century mining boomtown to the sophisticated metropolis you see today, it is simply one of the most beautiful and fascinating cities in the world.
 Nestling on a bay astride the blue Pacific Ocean, dominated by the instantly recognisable Golden Gate Bridge, the city spreads out over forty-three steep hills on one side and a vibrant green carpet of forests on the other.
 This afternoon we have a guided tour of the city, visiting Fisherman’s Wharf, Nob Hill, Lombard Street and Union Square.
-The rest of your day is at leisure.
+The rest of the afternoon is at leaisure.
+You stay two nights in the four star Marriott Marquis Hotel.

 Our final full day and there’s still so much to do!
-You can amble through Chinatown, the largest outside Asia, and wonder at the pagodas and oriental markets.
-Or perhaps take a stroll down to the renovated Ferry Plaza Building on the waterfront, converted into a huge alfresco Farmers’ Market every Saturday.
+Perhaps take a stroll down to the renovated Ferry Plaza Building on the waterfront, converted into a huge alfresco Farmers’ Market every Saturday.
 Try the once predominantly Italian North Beach, still home to innumerable bistros, delis and bakeries, which during the 50’s attracted the bohemian writers and avant-garde artists of the Beatnik movement.

 And don’t forget the Haight-Ashbury district and the ‘Summer of Love’ for which San Francisco is still famous today.
 Alternatively, there’s an optional trip to visit Muir Woods, a US National Monument, which contains a unique 560-acre stand of giant 300-foot high Coast Redwoods.
 The trip also visits the quaint artists’ colony of Sausalito.